petersulyok/smfc/README.md

 ## Details
 ### 1. How does it work?
 This service was planned for Super Micro motherboards installed in computer chassis with two independent cooling systems employing separate fans.
-In IPMI terms these are called:
+In IPMI-terms these are called:
  - CPU zone with fans: FAN1, FAN2, ...
  - HD or peripheral zone with fans: FANA, FANB, ...